 Thankfully, there is a cure for many common Mac problems.

-With the CleanMyMac X Menu App, you can even benefit from personalized maintenance tips for your Mac — a useful alternative to the Help Menu.
+With the CleanMyMac Menu, you can even benefit from personalized maintenance tips for your Mac — a useful alternative to the Help Menu.
 It looks like this:

-As you can see, here I can keep an eye on my processor load and temperature (CPU), test internet speed, and even free up RAM.
-A handy tool to quickly diagnose issues when something goes wrong.
+As you can see, here you can keep an eye on processor load and temperature (CPU), test internet speed, and free up memory.
+A handy way to keep an eye on what's going on without having to dig into settings.

-Let’s be frank: the type-in menus aren’t very intuitive.
-When you need to know why your Wi-Fi isn’t working or where has all your music gone, referring to a tiny search bar isn’t likely to help.
-You’d rather ask Siri or call your geek friend Dave.
+Let's be frank: the type-in menus aren't very intuitive.
+When you need to know why your Wi-Fi isn't working or where all your music has gone, referring to a tiny search bar isn't likely to help.
+You'd rather ask Siri or call your tech-savvy friend.

 For example, I found out I can delete 86 unused applications.
 A fact I wouldn’t know otherwise.